ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part1.md

 ## The Cause

 The main reason why NPEs keep popping up is because of a deficiency in the type systems of the languages in which they appear (I'll expand more on this in the conclusion) and the consequent decision to model `null` as the **same type or a subtype** of other values.
 We'll use Scala's type system to study this problem.
+(Note that all of the conclusions we'll draw based on this will apply to Java as well, since `null` works the same in Java.)

 {% include image.html url="/assets/images/posts/classhierarchy.png" description="The Scala type hierarchy" %}

 This image describes the hierarchy of types within the Scala language.
-As we can see from the image, `null` is a subtype of all object types (`AnyRef` in Scala).
-This means that `null` can be used anywhere we're expecting an object.
-(Note that all of the conclusions we'll draw based on this will apply to Java as well, since `null` works the same in Java.)
+As we can see from the image, `null` is a subtype of all reference types (`AnyRef` in Scala, `java.lang.Object` in Java).
+This means that `null` can be used anywhere we're expecting a reference.

 This leads to some issues.
 Given two references as follows:
 {% highlight scala %}